 How heat is lost via convection

 To understand how heat is lost via convection, think of a heat sink or a radiator that is used to regulate temperature.
 The fins in the heat sinks/radiator are there to maximize the surface area so that more heat can escape.
-If you have a solid piece of metal instead an object with fins, there is a reduced amount of surface area so that less heat can escape.
+If you have a solid piece of metal instead an object with fins, there is a reduced amount of surface area.
+In that situation less heat can escape.
 In essence, the more surface area that an object has, the more significant the loss of heat/energy is.

 Benefits of Thin Copper Cookware